alexiamcdonald/metaprogramming/slides/not_special.md

 ## Why it's not special

+It's just a fancy name for something you one already do and two get better at if you read the code
-- Pretty much this book was about how to read code (great book by the way)
+- Just need to read the code
-- We all do it already (even if you don't know you do you totes do because it's everywhere in rails)
+- We all do it already

-- The whole concept is "you can write better code by understanding what the hell you are doing but we will call it a fancy name because we want to be fancy" *insert picture of target superstore*
+*insert picture of target superstore*